x86txt/portfolio/proposals/cyware/README.md

 We would include this as part of the overall deployment, exposed for internal client usage.
 How much functionality we wanted to expose to the customer would need to be discussed and the potential for generating support queries considered, but at a minimum we could include a set of pre-built dashboards to monitor resource usage and to proactively analyze application logs for problematic situations or conditions that we are aware of.

+> **Important**
-Exposing the ability for customers to enter an email address for alerts along with the webhook functionality of Grafana would be very useful and further limit the need to engage Cyware staff for assistance.
+> Exposing the ability for customers to enter an email address for alerts along with the webhook functionality of Grafana would be very useful and further limit the need to engage Cyware staff for assistance.

 As we learn about new issues in the normal course of business by running our SaaS application and interaction with self-deployed customers, we would update the Grafana logic and include it via our standard version release cycle, included with the overall package releases, and brought to the customers attention via our release notes.
 Drawing attention to this should incentivize customers to remain up-to-date and related, being able to send update notifications to our customers would be a very worthwhile pursuit and something we could explore to further enhance this offering.

 ## 3. Maintenance

-### Customer Perspective
+### :wrench: Customer Perspective<a id='custper'></a>

 This solution would offload virtually all of the maintenance burden to the client and give Cyware confidence that if a customer does perform an upgrade, we have tested the latest version extensively before release.